Sláintecare: Reform Programme 2: Addressing Health Inequalities

+West County Wicklow will remain aligned with Dublin and South East, and far west County Cavan will remain aligned with West and North West.

 History

 Initial proposal, planning, and early rollout: 2011–2020

 The newly elected Irish government committed itself in March 2011 to reform the two-tier structure of national health service in response to public discontent with austerity measures from 2008 onwards.
 Since public funding of health provision was reduced between 2009 and 2013 to meet payment obligations arising from the state's budget deficit, citizens faced higher medical charges and extended waiting lists.